kaygun/2023-Fall-381E/README.md

 ## Course Management

-I will make all of the course related announcement on İTÜ's course management system [NINOVA](https://ninova.itu.edu.tr).
+The homeworks will be posted on the course github repository at I will make all of the course related announcement on İTÜ's course management system [NINOVA](https://ninova.itu.edu.tr).
 I will post the grades on NINOVA as well.
 So, do check it regularly.

 ### E-Mail Policy